ConnorShride/powershell-analyses/12-2020-COM-Hijack/README.md

 Registry keys are expressed as "hk(lm|cu):\..." becuase the script will set keys in the "Local Machine" hive if it's running as admin, and "Current User" hive if not.

-**For cleanliness, each function in cmd3.ps1 that is used is decoded and separated out into its own file.**
+**Each function in cmd3.ps1 that is used is decoded and separated out into its own file.**

 # Function Call Chain
 <pre>